 Location: 4881 Sugar Maple Drive, Wright-Patterson Air Force Base, Ohio 45433-5529

-*The medical center, with the exception of the emergency room, is closed for training exercises the first Thursday of each month (unless otherwise posted).
+*The medical center, with the exception of the emergency room, is partially closed for training exercises the first Thursday of each month (unless otherwise posted).
 Hours may vary by clinic.
 Please refer to your specific clinic for hours of operation.

 Information Desk: 937-257-0837

-The 88th Medical Group is one of the largest Air Force Military Treatment Facilities providing primary and specialty care to over 58,000 eligible beneficiaries.
+The 88th Medical Group is one of the largest Air Force Military Treatment Facilities providing primary and specialty care to over 67,000 eligible beneficiaries.
 We are a major military/civilian integrated platform with many formal programs in advanced specialty training of physicians, nurses and technicians.

-DS: The 88th Dental Squadron is the 7th largest Dental Treatment facility in the Air Force and comprises 4 Flights, as follows: Clinical Dentistry Flight, Dental Support Flight, Base Dental Laboratory Flight and Dental Residency Flight.
-Our Squadron is comprised of 97 members, including active duty, civilians and contractors.
-The unit also directs the largest Advanced Education in General Dentistry program in the Air Force.
-The clinic treats 2,700 patients, performs 77,420 procedures and produces $9 million dollars in production annually which makes it one of the top two most productive clinics in Air Force Materiel Command.
+DS: The 88th Dental Squadron is the 7th largest Dental Treatment facility in the Air Force and comprises four Flights, as follows: Clinical Dentistry Flight, Dental Support Flight, Base Dental Laboratory Flight and Dental Residency Flight.
+Our Squadron is comprised of 91 members, including active duty, civilians and contractors.
+The unit also directs one of the largest Advanced Education in General Dentistry program in the Air Force.
+The clinic treats 6,200 patients, performs 136,000 procedures and produces $9 million dollars in production annually which makes it one of the top two most productive clinics in Air Force Materiel Command.
 The clinic is complemented by a full dental laboratory that consists of 8 experienced technicians.
-The lab performs 20,500 procedures annually worth over 1 million dollars.
+The lab performs 15,230 procedures annually worth over 1 million dollars.
 The Dental Squadron recognizes our primary responsibility to support United States Air Force and combatant commanders by ensuring a dentally ready force; preparing Wright-Patterson’s AF, AFR and DoD deployable employees for worldwide service.
 Our primary home station mission is to provide comprehensive, high-quality dental care to our beneficiaries by restoring oral health through clinical excellence and efficient use of our available resources.
 Our providers partner with patients, employing evidenced based dentistry with state-of-the-art equipment and materials in a compassionate, patient-centered approach to achieve optimum oral health.